anko/eslisp/readme.markdown

 argument have sugar for this: they just assume you meant the rest to be in a block.

-For example. the `function` macro treats its first argument as a list of the function's argument names, and the rest as statements in the function body.
+For example. the `lambda` macro (which creates function expressions) treats its first argument as a list of the function's argument names, and the rest as statements in the body.

 <!-- !test in func and call -->

-    (var f (function (x)
+    (var f (lambda (x)
           (a x)
           (return (+ x 2))))
     (f 40)